What to learn from a few visible transitions' statistics?: Irreversibility and entropy production

-leading to a novel interpretation of the affinity on a ring in terms of conditional probabilities of sequence of visible transitions.
-It is known that the macroscopic cycle current can be obtained by the current of any pair of connected states in a ring network.
 Analogously, we have found that this is also the case for the macroscopic affinity, which can be obtained from the ratio of conditional transition probabilities or estimated by their respective empirical frequencies.

 In this case \(\sigma_\ell = J_\mathcal{L} A\), which is the definition of entropy production \(\sigma\) in a cycle.
 Adding this to the fact proven in Section \ref{sec:ring} that \(P(t\vert \transR,\transR) = P(t\vert \transL,\transL)\), implying \(\sigma_t =0\), we find that the inequality between inferred and real entropy production rate will be saturated and given solely and exactly by the sequence of transitions